ibm-cloud-docs/databases-for-postgresql/reference-provisioning.md

 * **backup_id**: A CRN of a backup resource to restore from.
 The backup must have been created by a database deployment with the same service id.
 The backup will be loaded and the new deployment will start up using that data.
 A backup CRN will be in the format `crn:v1:<...>:backup:<uuid>`.
 If omitted, the database will be provisioned empty.
 This parameter cannot be set with a **version** parameter
 * **version**: The version of the database to be provisioned.
 This will be the major version number as found in the UI.
 If omitted, the database will be created with the most recent major and minor version.
 This parameter cannot be set with a **backup_id** parameter.
 * **key_protect_key**: A CRN which references a Key Protect key which will then be used for disk encryption.
-* **members_memory_allocation_mb**: Total amount of memory to be shared between the database nodes within the database.
-For example, if the value is "4096" then the two database nodes will get 4GB of RAM between them, giving 2GB of RAM per node.
+* **members_memory_allocation_mb**: Total amount of memory to be shared between the database members within the database.
+For example, if the value is "4096" then the two database members will get 4GB of RAM between them, giving 2GB of RAM per member.
 If omitted, the default value is used; "2048".

-For example, if a database as being provisioned from a particular backup and the new database deployment will have two 2GB nodes, then the command would be:
+For example, if a database as being provisioned from a particular backup and the new database deployment will have two 2GB members, then the command would be:

 ```
 ibmcloud resource service-instance-create example-psql databases-for-postgresql standard us-south \